jamesone/simple-graphql-starter/README.md

 - yarn update-schema (update the graphql schema when you make a change)
 - yarn build (build for production) && yarn start
+- knex migrate:make NAME_OF_MIGRATION - Create a migration

 # Structure